ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="9939"></a>
 #### Trace Flag: 9939
 Function: Disables merge/recompress during columnstore index reorganization.
-In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.
+In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.<br />
-**Note: Trace flag 10204 does not apply to columnstore indexes which are created on memory-optimized tables.**
+**Note: Trace flag 10204 does not apply to columnstore indexes which are created on memory-optimized tables.**<br />
-Link: [Docs Trace Flags]
+Link: [Docs Trace Flags]<br />
+Link: [Parallelism in Hekaton (In-Memory OLTP)]
 Scope: global or session